City of Brampton Logo

 No. You must vote in the ward where you live.

-The Voter Notice is sent to all eligible electors in Brampton who are on the Voters' List.
-The envelope package from the City contains voting information and an individual Voter Notice for every eligible elector at your address.
-On each Voter Notice is your name, address, ward number, school support and voter barcode.
+The voter notice is sent to all eligible electors in Brampton who are on the Voters' List.
+The envelope package from the City contains voting information and an individual voter notice for every eligible voter at your address.
+On each voter notice is your name, address, ward number, school support and voter barcode.

-In order to qualify as a non-resident elector, you (or your spouse) must be the owner or tenant of the property.
-If a family member who is not your spouse is the owner, and you have use of the cottage, you would not qualify as a non-resident elector.
-If the cottage is owned by a trust, you would not qualify as a non-resident elector.
+In order to qualify as a non-resident voter, you (or your spouse) must be the owner or tenant of the property.
+If a family member who is not your spouse is the owner, and you have use of the cottage, you would not qualify as a non-resident voter.
+If the cottage is owned by a trust, you would not qualify as a non-resident voter.

 No, if the business is the owner of the property, you would not qualify as a non-resident voter.